CamiloCod3/autostack/README.md

 - **Enhanced SSH Security**: Configures SSH to run on a custom port with restricted access.
 - **SSL-Enabled Nginx**: Ensures secure access to services through Nginx.

+## 🌐 Cloudflare DNS Management

+Autostack integrates with Cloudflare to manage DNS records for both the root domain and subdomains.
+This ensures your server remains accessible under a custom domain with automated DNS configurations.

 ## 🌐 Local Testing with Docker

 The **docker/** directory provides Docker configurations to simulate the server environment locally.
 This allows you to test configurations and scripts before deploying to a cloud environment, helping ensure reliable and consistent results in production.